wp-plugins/dmsguestbook/readme.txt

 == Frequently Asked Questions ==
 = Why i don't see my guestbook on my page? =
 - Have you download the Exec-PHP?
 Exec-PHP (http://bluesome.net/post/2005/08/18/50/)
 - Have you set the right page id?
 = 05.08.07 - When i select the DMSGuestbook in the plugins section of Wordpress, there is not create a DMSGuestbook database.
 Whats happen? =
-This was my fault :-) This problem is solved, sorry for this circumstance.
+This was my mistake :-) This problem is solved, sorry for this circumstance.

 == Screenshots ==
 1. Screenshot Admin the DMSGuestbook